Online Schools for Aspiring Butchers: How to Choose

 A certificate program for apprentice meat cutters teaches students how to maintain and utilize knives, meat saws, meat grinders, and other hand and power tools associated with the meat cutting profession.
 Students also learn how to identify, cut and display retail meat, arrange display cases and fill customer orders.
-Coursework may include the essentials of meat cutting, meat cutting safety and soft skills for meat cutting professionals.
 Program requirements are approximately 830 hours.
+Coursework includes:

 Professional Retail Meat Cutting Certificate

-A certificate in retail meat cutting may require more than 1,100 hours of coursework and can be completed in less than one year.
+A certificate in retail meat cutting requires more than 1,100 hours of coursework and can be completed in less than one year.
 Core courses may include knife care, cutting equipment, USDA inspection, sanitation and grading, display and packaging, and workplace relations.
-Students also learn about cured and smoked meats, pork wholesale and retail, beef wholesale and retail, fish and seafood, lamb and poultry, and meat harvesting.
+Students also learn about:

 Meat Merchandising Certificate

 A program in meat merchandising teaches students about the various cuts of beef, pork, lamb and poultry.
-The curriculum takes three semesters to complete and covers meat identification, preparation of cuts, pricing and marketing techniques, and catering.
+The curriculum takes three semesters to complete and covers:

 Meat Processing and Food Safety Certificate

 A certificate program in meat processing and food safety requires approximately 33 credit hours to complete and is designed for students who are seeking immediate employment.
-Courses may include meat processing and merchandising, livestock processing, food safety and sanitation, livestock and carcass evaluation, specialty meats and meat technology.
+Courses include:

 Associate of Applied Science in Meat Processing and Food Safety

 An associate degree program in meat processing and food safety program is about 64 credit hours.
-Coursework is nearly identical to the coursework of the certificate program, with the addition of general education requirements in social sciences, history, composition and a foreign language.
+Coursework is nearly identical to the coursework of the certificate program, with the addition of general education requirements in:

 Related to Online Schools for Aspiring Butchers: How to Choose